-Photo by Tom Canavan
+Photo courtesy of Tom Canavan

 "Today, as in the past, the visitor cannot help but be captivated by the beauty of Palenque's temples and palaces, placed like finely wrought jewels in a vivid tropical-green setting.